sean-mackenzie/idpt/README.md

 # IDPT: Individualized Defocusing Particle Tracking

 ## Overview
-IDPT (Individualized Defocusing Particle Tracking) is a 3D particle tracking software packaged for dynamic surface profilometry and strain field measurement.
+IDPT (Individualized Defocusing Particle Tracking) is a 3D particle tracking software package for dynamic surface profilometry and strain field measurement.
 The repository provides a practical example and ready-to-use scripts for those interested in using the software.

 ## Installation